CSkylarL/MSofTimiGP/README.md

 ## TimiGP

-TimiGP is an [R package](https://github.com/CSkylarL/TimiGP) to infer cell interactions and clinical values in tumor immune microenvironment through gene pairs.
+TimiGP is an [R package](https://github.com/CSkylarL/TimiGP) to infer inter-cell interactions and prognostic associations in tumor immune microenvironment through gene pairs.

 For more details, please read our manuscript: [TimiGP: inferring inter-cell functional interactions and clinical values in the tumor immune microenvironment through gene pairs.](https://www.biorxiv.org/content/10.1101/2022.11.17.515465v1.full)